ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S04-developer-tooling/M1-intro/L4-ag-dev-workflow/index.md

 ## Additional Materials
 - [Remix Interface](https://remix.ethereum.org){target=_blank} The original IDE for Ethereum!
 Well, probably not the original, but still the best first place to go to start Solidity development.
 - [Basic Training: Code Editors, VSCode Extensions](https://courses.consensys.net/courses/bootcamp-basic-training){target=_blank} I know, I know, you're super sick of hearing about Basic Training.
 Fair!
 But you should be sure to install all the VSCode extensions in this section of Basic Training, since it will help with development!
+- <a href="https://consensys.net/blog/developers/how-to-avoid-uploading-your-private-key-to-github-approaches-to-prevent-making-your-secrets-public/" target="_blank" rel="noopener noreferrer">Tutorial: Using an .env file to keep your secrets safe</a> Essential reading!
 - **Good Extensions to Know About** [Hardhat-contract-sizer](https://www.npmjs.com/package/hardhat-contract-sizer){target=_blank}, [hardhat-gas-reporter](https://hardhat.org/plugins/hardhat-gas-reporter.html){target=_blank}
 - [Replit](https://www.replit.com){target=_blank} Still exploring this one, but really good potential for troubleshooting code with friends.
 Not blockchain specific!
 - [Testing in the Twenties](https://www.tbray.org/ongoing/When/202x/2021/05/15/Testing-in-2021){target=_blank} Really good general advice about testing!